 Double-click the Math transform or select the Configure option from its right-click menu.

 In the configuration dialog for the transform, decide which input column you want to apply a math function on, and then click the column's Edit icon.
-Also uncheck any columns you do not require.
+Also uncheck any columns that should be excluded from the output.

 In the Transform Element dialog, use the dropdown to select the Math function you want (e.g., Round).
-Then click Submit.
+Then click the submit button at the bottom of the dialog.

-Click the Process Result transform and open the Data Preview to see the output of the data cube.
+Click the Process Result transform and open the Data Preview to see the output of the transform.